peter3200/NeuroDocs/docs/source/kong2022/parc_0.rst

     %Error: CBIG_MSHBM_generate_gradients function not found (or something like that)
     %	You need to be in the step0 folder to run this script.
 If you are in a different directory, you will encounter this error.It may help to copy this script over to the script1 directory and then open matlab...

+.. note:: As an alternative to this serial computing MATLAB script, consider using the set of batch scripts found on GitHub at https://github.com/peter3200/NeuroDocs/tree/main/example_data/Kong2022/parc_step_0.
+This will greatly reduce the amount of time needed for this step (since gradients will be generated in parallel).
+For a single subject witih four 15-minute runs of data, Step 0 takes approximately 23 minutes.

 Step 0 Output
 *************